Eating in Play del Carmen – 3 Reasons to Pig Out

 It’s not hard finding a place to eat in Playa del Carmen.
 One of the busiest towns in Riviera Maya, its main street, La Quinta Avenida, is jammed packed with restaurants.
 But we were looking for something more low-key and let’s be honest… something that doesn’t cost the same as a dinner in San Francisco.

-Thankfully, after trial/error and with the help of Twitter friends, we discovered awesome restaurants in Playa del Carmen for breakfast, lunch and dinner.
+Thankfully, after trial/error and with the help of Twitter friends, we discovered some pretty awesome restaurants in Playa del Carmen for breakfast, lunch and dinner.
 Once we find good places to eat, we tend to stick to it.

 So, this is what we had almost every single day we were in Playa.